JetBrains/teamcity-documentation/topics/glossary.md

 : A policy that allows selecting specific build configurations you want a build agent to run.
 By default, build agents run all compatible build configurations, and this is not always desirable — in this case, this policy lets you limit the allowed set in each agent's details.

 ## S

+Snapshot dependency
+: A dependency between build configurations that allows assigning multiple builds to the same source revision (commit) so the same project files are used on all the building stages.

 Super-user
 : The super-user login allows accessing the server UI with the System Administrator permissions.
 It is useful when the administrator forgot the credentials or needs to fix authentication-related settings.
 The login is performed using an authentication token that can be found in the server logs.